djvill/APLS/doc/how-to-use/praat-integration.md

 The steps to install these are:

-1. Navigate to the Praat Integration extension page on the [Chrome Web Store directly](https://chromewebstore.google.com/detail/Praat%20Integration/hmmnebkieionilgpepijmfabdickmnig) or by clicking the Praat icon in the upper-right corner of the APLS media player.
+1. Navigate to the Praat Integration extension page on the Chrome Web Store, either through [this link]](https://chromewebstore.google.com/detail/Praat%20Integration/hmmnebkieionilgpepijmfabdickmnig) or by clicking the Praat icon in the upper-right corner of the APLS media player.
 1. On the Praat Integration extension page, click the button that says "Add to Chrome" (or "Add to [BROWSER NAME]").
    {% include screengrab.html src="praat-integration/praat-integration-add-to-chrome.png" %}
 1. A message will appear asking if you want to add the Praat Integration extension.
 Click the "Add extension" button.